NEUROIMAGING / COMPUTED TOMOGRAPHY

 - the relationship between the above parameters is expressed by the equation: CBF = CBV / MTT

-- based on the measured and calculated values, color perfusion maps are created for individual parameters, where areas with different blood flow can be distinguished from each other, and their extent can be compared
+- based on the measured and calculated values, colored perfusion maps are created for each parameter, allowing areas with different blood flow to be distinguished and their extent to be compared

 Evaluation of CTP maps